 The Barbet Dog breed is Friendly, Bright and Cheerful

 The Barbet dog breed is also known as the French Water Dog.
-They are quite rare, the first one to arrive in the UK was in 2001.
-This is a medium size dog has a dense curly coat from head (including a beard) to toe.
+They are quite rare, and the first one to arrive in the UK was in 2001.
+This is a medium size dog with a dense curly coat from head (including a beard) to toe.
 As a water dog they were used to locate, flush out and retrieve water birds.
 The breed was recognized by the UK Kennel Club in 2018.

 The Barbet is intelligent and quick to learn.
 They are very good in a family, especially with children and the elderly.
 They form strong bonds with their family, and prefer being in the same room as family members.
 They do not enjoy being left alone outside, or even indoors but in a different room to the family.

 As a water dog, the Barbet is a strong swimmer, and they will almost always dive into any water that they come across.
 With a retrieving background they love to chase things, such as a ball or a frisbee.
 A large backyard is ideal for letting off steam, and best of all is getting out into the countryside for a good romp.

 The oldest references to the Barbet are in 16th century scripts.
 They were used as water dogs to flush out game birds and retrieve the shot birds from the water.
 At that time, there were very similar breeds in Italy (the Barbone) and Germany (the Pudel or Poodle), and they were considered to be essentially the same breed.

 As the centuries passed, the Barbet dog or French Water Dog became distinct from the other breeds.
 Although originally a water dog, the Barbet was also used as a general hunting dog and gun dog.

 The breed was involved in the development or several other breeds, such as the Newfoundland.
 Despite being a popular choice to improve the abilities of other breeds, the Barbet was almost extinct after World War 2.
 There were only 2 breeders working in France to keep it going in the following decades.